Xocas17/OpenFlowSDN/README.md

 * 1Mbit queue
 * 2Mbit queue
 * 3Mbit queue

-The other one, despite it is necessarily created, it is not used in the project.
+The first one, despite it is necessarily created, it is not used in the project.